Note: The Dungeness Crab Task Force ceased to exist on January 1, 2011, consistent with the provisions of SB1690. … read more

 - Mailing #1: Nomination Form: All valid California Dungeness crab permitholders receive a form in the mail to nominate individuals for the DCTF.

 - Mailing #2: Ballot: Ballots are compiled from the list of nominees.
-Permitholders from Crescent City, Trinidad, Fort Bragg, San Francisco, and south of Half Moon Bay received a ballot in 2019.
-All other permitholders will receive a ballot in 2020.
-Votes tallied from these ballots will determine the members who serve on the DCTF.
+Permitholders from Half Moon Bay, Bodega Bay, Eureka, and non-resident California Dungeness crab permitholders will receive a ballot in 2020.
+Votes tallied from these ballots will determine the members who serve on the DCTF representing these port complexes.

 Group 2 Ports: DCTF Elections in 2020